ant-design/pro-editor/src/antd/index.en-US.md

 ---
-title: antd
+title: Basic
 group: Basic
 demo:
   cols: 2
 ---

-# Basic Components for Adaptation to Editing Scenarios
+# Basic Components for Adaptation in Editing Scenarios

 For the editing scenario, the basic styles and interactive feedback have been redefined, while the API remains unchanged.